alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ```
 7.3.3.
 This method changes the sha digest

 7.4.
-Copy the tarball straight into the registry.
+Or copy the tarball straight into the registry.
 ```
 skopeo copy tarball:versioned-hello.xyz docker://registry.ocp4.example.com:8443/developer/versioned-hello:latest
 ```